Aliya-ra/signal_project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## UML Diagrams

+The UML Class Diagrams for this project can be found in [uml_models](./uml_models).
+The struture for classes and interfaces, and the relationships between them are demonstraited in the diagrams.
+Also, there is a file [DiagramExplanations](./uml_models/DiagramExplanations.md) which contains the explanation for each of the 4 subsystems of this project.

 ## Project Members
 - Student ID: 6368475